Selective use of 3-D Secure

 To make things easier for both merchants and consumers, PSD2 allows for some exemptions from strong customer authentication.
 What’s important to note is that all transactions that qualify for an exemption won’t be automatically exempted.
 In the case of card transactions, for example, it’s the card issuing bank that decides if an exemption is approved or not.
 So, even if a transaction qualifies for an exemption the customer might still have to make a strong customer authentication, if the card issuing bank chooses to demand it.

-Yes, our test platform is ready for you to start testing.
+Our test platform is ready for you to start testing.
 A simulator will support all different scenarios.

 Testing cards have been provided and can be found on the support site, as well as in the TEST environment (Configuration > Technical Information > Test info).